West Bromwich Mountaineering Club: History

 Early in 1951 Bert Wright, a member of the Climbers' Club, was asked by his Local Education Authority to develop camping trips & outdoor activities for local schoolchildren.
 At that time there were only 3 outdoor centres in the whole country and no certificates of mountain leadership of any kind, so he set about organising mountaineering courses for schoolteachers based at Helyg and Ynys Ettws huts in Snowdonia.
 The idea of forming a mountaineering club in West Bromwich materialised while participants socialised at The Royal Hotel (now Plas y Brenin) and the Pen-y-Gwryd.
 The first meet was to the Long Mynd on 13 January 1952, the first committee meeting on 23 May and the inaugural Annual General Meeting held at the Arden Hotel on 16 October 1952, at which Wright became the first chairman.
-The "Star and Garter" was the club's first home until it moved to "The Globe" in 1959 where it has remained until September 2012 apart from brief spells at "The Flowerpot" and "Merry Go Round".
-Sir Chris Bonington contributed the forward to a book published in 2002 celebrating the club's golden jubilee.
-The group produces a monthly newsletter and copies of these going back to 1989 have been deposited with Sandwell Community History and Archives Service at Smethwick Library and can be consulted there.
+The "Star and Garter" was the club's first home until it moved to "The Globe" in 1959 where it remained until September 2012 apart from brief spells at "The Flowerpot" and "Merry Go Round".
+It then moved to "The Wheatsheaf" in the town centre and then at "The Horse & Jockey" & "The Cricketer's Arms" in 2019.
+WBMC moved to its current Thursday night "home" and Desi pub "The Red Lion" in All Saints Road in 2021.
+In 2002 the Club celebrated its Golden Jubilee and Sir Chris Bonington contributed the forward to a book "The First Fifty Years" that was published that year to celebrate this achievement.
+The group produces a newsletter (currently bi-monthly) and copies of these going back to 1989 have been deposited with Sandwell Community History and Archives Service at Smethwick Library and can be consulted there.
+The Club's website www.wbmc.org received a major revamp in 2024.

 Coach meets

 In the early days the mainstay of the club's activities was rock climbing in Snowdonia, and as few members owned cars, it was important for the club to be able to offer convenient travel to hills in other parts of the UK.
 So the monthly coach meet was born, typically setting off from West Bromwich at 6:30 am and picking up at 8 to 12 places en route to north or mid Wales, the Peak District or the Malvern Hills.
 With no M6 the Lake District was out of the question for a day trip then as it was usually after midnight before the coach returned to the West Midlands.
 Reports on some of these coach meets can be found on the internet.
 To maximise the amount of time on the hills the pick-up arrangements were altered in the 1990s, and the coach now leaves West Bromwich at 7:00 am with just one extra pick-up on the M6 or M54, enabling it to return passengers to the West Brom at around 10 pm.
 Coach meets now usually alternate between Snowdonia and the Lake District but South Wales and the Pennines are also visited.